SidharthArya/SidharthArya/AWESOME-STARS.md

 ## C

+- [git/git](https://github.com/git/git) - Git Source Code Mirror - This is a publish-only repository but pull requests can be turned into patches to the mailing list via GitGitGadget (https://gitgitgadget.github.io/).
+Please follow Documentat
 - [redis/redis](https://github.com/redis/redis) - Redis is an in-memory database that persists on disk.
 The data model is key-value, but many different kind of values are supported: Strings, Lists, Sets, Sorted Sets, Hashes, Streams, HyperLogLogs, Bi
 - [lizongying/my-tv](https://github.com/lizongying/my-tv) - 我的电视 电视直播软件，安装即可使用
 - [openresty/openresty](https://github.com/openresty/openresty) - High Performance Web Platform Based on Nginx and LuaJIT